glass-dev/glass/tests/benchmarks/archer2/README.md

-If you wished to run a test to check for regressions from `main` to a feature branch called `feature` using the budget from account code `ecsega23`, you could run the following command from the root of the glass repo.
+If you wished to run a test to check for regressions from `main` to a feature branch called `feature` using the budget from account code `ecsega23`, you could run the following command from the root of the GLASS repo.

 ```sh
 ./tests/benchmarks/archer2/run_regression_test.sh \